cyberark/conjur-puppet/examples/puppetmaster/vagrant/README.md

 - Confirm that Puppet has been provisioned according to the configured Puppet manifest on the Puppet master.

-### Reusing "Long-Standing" VMs
+### Use of Snapshots

-The scripts in this directory can be used to dynamically install or re-install (overwrite) different versions of Puppet Agent on an existing Windows VM.
-Developers can therefore create a "long-standing" VM for each version of Windows being tested (kept in the powered-down state when not in use), and then power up and re-use the VMs as needed.
-This saves time in test iterations, since VM creation can take several minutes to create from scratch.
+The scripts in this directory can be used to dynamically install or re-install (overwrite) different versions of Puppet Agent on an existing Windows VM and then preserve all artifacts in their own snapshots.
+By doing this, the developer can save time in test iterations, since VM creation can take several minutes to create from scratch.

 ### No Windows Desktop Interaction Required